How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-According to the United States Environmental Protection Agency (EPA), all pesticide applicators and their supervisors need to be certified at the state level.
-The EPA does set minimum standards of competency, but all pesticide applicators in Texas should be licensed through the proper state regulatory agencies.
+All pesticide applicators (and those who supervise them) are required to be certified at the state level.
+The United States Environmental Protection Agency (EPA) sets minimum standards of competency, but all pesticide applicators working in Texas should be licensed via the necessary state regulatory agencies.

 Is the company a member of any professional organizations?